TheAcharya/MarkerData-Website/docs/User Guide/Databases.md

 ![Create Notion Profile](/assets/md-database-settings_01.png)

-1. Click on the `+` button to Create Database Profile
+1. Click on the `+` button to Create Database Profile.
+2. Enter a Profile Name.
-2. For Notion Platform, click on the `Notion` tab.
+3. For Notion Platform, click on the `Notion` tab.
-3. Click `Save` once values are entered.
+4. Click `Save` once values are entered.

 === Notion Workspace
 Enter your [Notion Workspace Name](/databases/notion-prerequisite#obtain-your-workspace-name) here.